2021 Detroit Sports Car Classic: Entries

 A total of 20 cars took part in the event, split across three classes.
 6 cars were entered in DPi, 2 in GTLM, and 12 in GTD.
 Although no notable changes occurred in the DPi class, a handful of GTD competitors elected to forego the round due to its championship point output only counting for the WeatherTech Sprint Cup; namely Magnus Racing, Wright Motorsports, and Pfaff Motorsports.
 Buoying the GTD numbers, however, was SunEnergy1 Racing, who returned after skipping the Mid-Ohio round.
 In GTLM, the lone competitors were the two Corvettes, in line with WeatherTech Racing's expected absence.

 After the initial entry list was released, a pair of driver changes were made prior to the race weekend.
-Marco Mapelli joined Misha Goikhberg in the Grasser Racing Team entry, while Townsend Bell subbed for Zach Veach, who missed the round after testing positive for COVID-19, in the Vasser Sullivan Racing #12.
+Marco Mapelli joined Misha Goikhberg in the Grasser Racing Team entry, while Townsend Bell subbed for Zach Veach, who missed the round after testing positive for COVID-19, in the Vasser Sullivan Racing No. 12.

+Practice

+There were two practice sessions preceding the start of the race on Saturday, both on Friday.
+The first session lasted 90 minutes on Friday morning while the second session lasted 100 minutes on Friday afternoon.

+Practice 1

+The first practice session took place at 8:00 am ET on Friday and ended with Tristan Vautier topping the charts for JDC-Mustang Sampling Racing, with a lap time of 1:21.588, ahead of the No. 10 Acura of Ricky Taylor.
+Nick Tandy set the fastest time in GTLM.
+The GTD class was topped by the No. 76 Compass Racing Acura NSX GT3 Evo of Mario Farnbacher with a time of 1:30.932.
+Richard Heistand was second fastest in the No. 39 Audi followed by Jack Hawksworth in the No. 14 Lexus.
+The session was stopped for 8 minutes when the No. 1 Paul Miller Racing Lamborghini Huracán GT3 Evo of Madison Snow stopped at turn three.

+Practice 2

+The second and final practice session took place at 12:00 pm ET on Friday and ended with Kevin Magnussen topping the charts for Cadillac Chip Ganassi Racing, with a lap time of 1:20.068.
+Pipo Derani's No. 31 Cadillac was second fastest followed by Loïc Duval in the No. 5 Cadillac.
+Tommy Milner set the fastest time in GTLM.
+The GTD class was topped by the No. 14 Vasser Sullivan Racing Lexus RC F GT3 of Jack Hawksworth with a time of 1:30.495, ahead of Richard Heistand in the No. 39 Audi.